davxiao/davidxiao-web/content/post/bgp-protocol-in-5-minutes/index.md

 ## BGP security considerations

-Unfortunately BGP is not security by design.
+Unfortunately BGP is not secure by design.

 > Due to the extent to which BGP is embedded in the core systems of the Internet, and the number of different networks operated by many different organizations which collectively make up the Internet, correcting this vulnerability is a technically and economically challenging problem.
 >
 > *- Wikipedia*

 Cisco has published an article regarding protecting BGP:[Protecting Border Gateway Protocol for the Enterprise](https://tools.cisco.com/security/center/resources/protecting_border_gateway_protocol)